 CONAN: Hi, go ahead, please.

 TIM: Thanks for taking my call.
 I just wanted to - I wondered just if the military will ever relinquish power to the Egyptian people no matter who is elected and what party is ruling.
 They pretty much own most of the industries and live comfortably off of them, (unintelligible), hotels, you name it.
 And whoever is elected is going to be a puppet of the military establishment.

 CONAN: All right, Tarek Masoud, what do you think?

 MASOUD: Well, I think that you make a very good point, Tim.
-And I would say if you look at both of the two candidates now who are left, Mohamed Morsi and Ahmed Shafik, you notice that both of them actually are very conservative when it comes to how they will deal with the military.
-Mohamed Morsi has, on the campaign trail, been sending very clear signals that, you know, his government would not try to get into any conflict with the military or reduce the military's privileges or otherwise bring it fully under civilian authority.
+And I would say if you look at both of the two candidates now who are left, Mohammed Morsi and Ahmed Shafik, you notice that both of them actually are very conservative when it comes to how they will deal with the military.
+Mohammed Morsi has, on the campaign trail, been sending very clear signals that, you know, his government would not try to get into any conflict with the military or reduce the military's privileges or otherwise bring it fully under civilian authority.